-(1) Transfer into the BSc (Specialization in Science and Education)/BEd (Secondary) program: A student in an undergraduate program may transfer into the combined degrees program after the first year if all course and academic standing requirements of the first year of the BSc (Specialization in Science and Education)/BEd (Secondary) program and all admission requirements have been met at the time of transfer.
-Transfer will normally not be possible after the completion of two years.
-Such applicants should apply for admission to either the BEd or BSc program and on completion enter an After Degree program in Science or Education.
+Transfer into the BSc (Specialization in Science and Education)/BEd (Secondary) program: A student in an undergraduate program may transfer into the combined degrees program after the first year if all course and academic standing requirements of the BSc (Specialization in Science and Education)/BEd (Secondary) program and all admission requirements have been met at the time of transfer.
+Transfer will normally not be possible after the completion of two years ( $\star$ 60).
+Such applicants should apply for admission to either the BEd or BSc program and on completion apply to an After Degree program in Science or Education.

-A student transferring into the combined degrees program with transfer credit normally will be required to complete at least \star 90 (normally the last \star 90) while registered in the combined program.
+A student transferring into the combined degrees program with transfer credit normally will be required to complete at least $\pm 90$ (normally the last $\pm 90$ ) while registered in the combined program.